reportportal/docs/src/md/src/GettingStarted/Integrations.md

 ### Post issue to Rally

-By posting issue in Rally, we mean a possibility to create new issue in Rally from ReportPortal and upload logs and attachments from an execcution.
+By posting the issue in Rally, we mean a possibility to create a new issue in Rally from ReportPortal and upload logs and attachments from an execution.

-If you want to post new issue to Rally, you need to have a project or global integration with Rally.
+If you want to post a new issue to Rally, you need to have a project or global integration with Rally.

 Post issue via Step view